jdrodge2/epl_players/README.md

    * `midfielder_stats` - cleaned statistical data separated out for Midfielders
    * `goalie_stats` - cleaned statistical data separated out for Goalies
  * The last two csv files were created using SQL queries
-   * `player_misconduct` - stores information regarding the players age as well as the total amount of fouls, yellow & red cards players have recieved across all seasons captured
+   * `player_misconduct` - stores information regarding the players age as well as the total amount of fouls, yellow cards and red cards players have recieved for each season captured
-   * `player_season_avg_misconduct` - used the previous csv file to show the aveage amount of misconducts individual players recieve on a seasonly basis
+   * `player_total_misconduct` - used the previous csv file to show a sum of each players misconducts across all seasons captured

 Next there is the `MySQL` directory which includes:
 * `Table Creation`